Environmental physiology refers to the effects of the environment on the growth and performance of farm animals.

 EFFECT OF CHANGES IN CLIMATE ON MILK PRODUCTION

-Excess sunlight brings about heat stress, high humidity favors growth of pathogens, milk will spoil at a temperature higher than 37°C. All these causes reduction in milk yield
+Excess sunlight brings about heat stress, high humidity favoursthe growth of pathogens, and milk will spoil at a temperature higher than 37°C. All these causes reduction in milk yield

 EFFECT OF CHANGES IN CLIMATE ON EGG PRODUCTION

-High temperature reduces shelf life for eggs, hatchability, feed intake, and decrease in quantity of egg produced.
-Light length increases feeding time for birds which may not translate into extra yield.
+High temperature reduces shelf life for eggs, hatchability, feed intake, and decreases in quantity of eggs produced.
+Light length increases feeding time for birds, which may not translate into extra yield.

 EVALUATION